Who We Are

 2018

-After a period of introspection, led by PWM’s board of directors in collaboration with Arts Consulting Group, PWM’s organizational structure shifted to better support our internal leadership.
-Fatma Sarah Elkashef, Artistic Director, and Lesley Bramhill, Managing Director, are established as the new co-leadership team.
-In 2022, Anne-Sophie Grenier joins PWM as Managing Director.
+After a period of introspection led by PWM’s Board of Directors in collaboration with Arts Consulting Group, PWM’s staffing structure shifted to better support the organization and introduced a co-leadership model.
+Fatma Sarah Elkashef, Artistic Director, and Lesley Bramhill, Managing Director, were established as the first co-leadership team.
+During this year, PWM launched the first call for applications for Dramaturgical Collaboration and deepened the organizational commitment to accessibility, equity, diversity and inclusion.

 Group of 5